top of page

 Fast forward again to 2021 I went back to work as a Psychological Wellbeing Practitioner within the NHS and decided to further develop my skills and knowledge in the mental health field by doing my diploma in CBT( I packed alot in didn't I).
 By this time, I had send 11 years in mental health and 6 of those years in a talking therapies service.
 This is were I had the idea to combine both physical health and mental health and start something of my own.

-I specialise in working with all things anxiety and have a specialist interest in OCD, Social Anxiety, Generalised Anxiety Disorder work related stress and burn out (been there), ADHD (executive functioning in adults), Trauma and PTSD.
-I have not only a keen interest in anxiety difficulties but have lived experience of having times when my own anxiety has been bad so I completely get what it does to you..it feels awful doesn't it!
-I also remember how I felt when I developed a prolapse and my body no longer felt like my own which lead to 'hyper focus' on symptoms (which isn't helpful I know that much).
+I specialise in working with all things anxiety and have a specialist interest in Social Anxiety, Generalised Anxiety Disorder (or worry) work related stress and burn out.
+Other anxiety difficulties I work with are OCD and phobias.
+I have not only a keen interest in anxiety difficulties but have lived experience of having times when my own anxiety has been bad so I understand and empathise with what it does to you..it feels awful doesn't it!
+I also remember how I felt when I developed a prolapse and my body no longer felt like my own which lead to 'hyper focus' on symptoms (which isn't helpful I know that much) which can be a common feature of social anxiety where we focus on our performance and how we come across to others.

 I currently work within the NHS offering psychological intervention to NHS workers (all professions) as well as an NHS provider that deliver typed therapy.
 I work with men and women so men, dont hesitate to reach out either!